MohamedismailTL/talentlinx-website/content/testimonials.md

     person: Sven Scheffler
     job_title: COO @Ströer Content Group
     company_logo: /assets/stroer-logo.png
-  - testimonial: “I had the pleasure of working with Mohamed when he placed me in my current role.
-Mohamed was professional, straightforward, and efficient throughout the entire process.
+  - testimonial: “Mohamed is professional, straightforward, and efficient throughout the entire process.
 He took the time to understand my career goals and the company’s needs, ensuring a perfect match.
 His pleasant demeanor and clear communication made the experience seamless and enjoyable.
 I highly recommend Mohamed to any professional seeking new opportunities or any organization looking for an effective recruiter.”
     person: Christian Fischer
     job_title: Director of Engineering @Erblotse
     company_logo: /assets/erblotse-logo.png